e3-software/e3-virtualizer/README.md

 docker run -d -p 5432:5432 pg
 ```

-Check that the container is runnign
+Check that the container is running
 ```bash
 docker ps
 ```